gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 of work, e.g. that runs very few steps, on just the CPU (e.g. see ``-nb`` above).

-The same ``-gpu_id`` option (or ``GMX_GPU_ID`` environment variable) used to select CUDA devices, or to define a mapping of GPUs to PP ranks, is used for OpenCL devices.
+The same ``-gpu_id`` option (or ``GMX_GPU_ID`` environment variable) used to select CUDA or SYCL devices, or to define a mapping of GPUs to PP ranks, is used for OpenCL devices.

 Some other :ref:`OpenCL management <opencl-management>` environment